nitahieb/ScholarSeek/README.md

 ---

-##  What Is It (and Why You’ll Want It)
+##  What Is It

- Type in “cancer immunotherapy” and  see titles, authors, affiliations, and  email addresses.
+ Type in “cancer immunotherapy” and see titles, authors, affiliations, and emails.
 No more fumbling through PubMed pages manually.

 ---

+##  Contributing

+We welcome your contributions!
+Please check out our [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines on how to submit pull requests, ensure checks pass, and request approvals.